Diabetic Retinopathy Treatment Sidney Protect Your Vision With Board-Certified Care

 In this final stage of diabetic retinopathy, the old vessels are completely blocked, so new blood vessels begin to grow.
 The abnormal blood vessels break easily, causing fluid to fill the eye and impair vision.
 Scar tissue also forms and can cause retinal detachment.
 The pressure builds as more fluid accumulates, contributing to glaucoma, optic nerve damage, and eventual blindness.

-While the above treatments will help slow the process of NDR, PDR, and macular edema, they will not cure diabetic retinopathy.
+While our treatments will help slow the process of NDR, PDR, and macular edema, they will not cure diabetic retinopathy.
 Certain lifestyle adjustments have to be made to maintain your vision.

 Managing Your Blood Sugar